0121 204 3545

 I joined Aston University as a Lecturer in the Chemical Engineering and Applied Chemistry (CEAC) section in September 2012.
 After gaining my PhD, I held a number of academic positions involved with particle technology and processing before obtaining a lecturing position in the School of Pharmacy at De Montfort University.
-I have published numerous journal papers in the field of particle technology and chemical engineering since 2002, with several more submitted.
+I have published numerous journal papers in the field of particle technology and chemical engineering since 2002.

 Qualifications & Education